poteto/hiring-without-whiteboards/README.md

 - [Zensurance](https://www.zensurance.com/careers) | Toronto, Canada; Remote | Timeboxed take-home challenge representatitive of the types of challenges faced day-to-day, and zoom chats with recruiter / hiring managers.
 - [Zerodha](https://zerodha.com/careers) | Bengaluru, India | Technical call at the beginning and one take home programming task.
 - [Zweitag](https://www.zweitag.de/karriere) | Münster, Germany & Remote | Get-to-know call, take-home task representative to our problems, on-site pairing and discussion, and mentoring throughout the process with talks for aligning expectations.
-- [Zype](https://www.zype.com/careers#open-positions) | New York, NY & Remote | Skype/Video call with VP of Product and a take-home challenge.

 ## Also see: